 Finally, one thing that helps me feel less anxious about the novel coronavirus above all else is the powers that each of us have to help in this fight in some small (or large) way.

 As I touched upon above, if you are a retired doctor, nurse, or other medical professional, and you have no underlying medical conditions, you can volunteer to go back to work to aid in the fight against COVID-19 on the ground.
 Can you make masks, personal protection equipment (PPE) for doctors and nurses, or ventilators?
 If you can, contact your state to find out what you need to do to coordinate these efforts.

 And let’s not forget the result of social distancing measures themselves; the self-isolation that so many people are feeling around the world and at home in your community due to staying inside to help flatten the curve.
-I implore you to frequently reach out to your elderly family members, both to check in on them (and ensure they’re staying home) and to brighten up their days.
-I recently switched from speaking with my Nanna on the phone to FaceTiming her every couple days to check in.
+I implore you to frequently reach out to elderly family members, both to check in on them (and ensure they’re staying home) and to brighten up their days.
+I recently switched from speaking with my Nanna on the phone to FaceTiming her every couple of days to check in.
 She loves it.

 Also look out for your own mental health and wellbeing during this time.
 Make sure you’re getting enough sleep.
 If you’re working from home, try to get fully dressed every day (the pain is real, I know) even if, just like yesterday and the day before, nobody will be seeing you again today.
 If you had a morning routine prior to working from home, establish a new quarantine routine that will serve you throughout this time; albeit replacing your morning gym session with some free weights at home.